-Holdings has issued and outstanding the Holdings Discount Notes.
-The Holdings Discount Notes are guaranteed by the Company.
+The Company issued (i) \$465 million principal amount of 7.375% Senior Subordinated Notes due 2014 and (ii) £100 million Sterling principal amount of 8.125% Senior Subordinated notes due 2014 (the "Notes).
+The Notes are guaranteed by all of the Company's domestic wholly owned subsidiaries on a senior subordinated basis.
 These guarantees are full, unconditional, joint and several.
-The following condensed consolidating financial statements are presented for the information of the holders of the Holdings Discount Notes and present the results of operations, financial position and cash flows of (i) the Company, which is the guaranter of the Holdings Discount Notes, (ii) Holdings, which is the issuer of the Holdings Discount Notes, (iii) the subsidiaries of Holdings and (iv) the eliminations necessary to arrive at the information for the Company on a consolidated basis.
+The following condensed consolidating financial statements are presented for the information of the holders of the Notes and present the results of operations, financial position and cash flows of (i) the Company, which is the issuer of the Notes, (ii) the guarantor subsidiaries of the Company and (iv) the eliminations necessary to arrive at the information for the Company on a consolidated basis.
 Investments in consolidated subsidiaries are presented under the equity method of accounting.
+There are no restrictions on the Company's ability to obtain funds from any of its wholly owned subsidiaries through dividends, loans or advances.